LaboratoryOpticsBiosciences/bioimageloader/README.md

 missing one or two pairs of image and annotation, had broken files, had very specific file formats that cannot be easily read in python, or provided mask annotation not in image format but in .xml format.
-It was a big pain in the ass to deal with all these edge cases one by one, and I thought it would be valuable to package it to share it with community so that others do not have to suffer.
+It was a big pain in the ass to deal with all these edge cases one by one, but anyway I did it and I thought it would be valuable to package and share it with community so that others do not have to suffer.

-I did not mention what sorts of issues are rooted from nature of bioimages yet.
+Wait, I did not mention what sorts of issues are rooted from nature of bioimages yet.
 You can find them in transforms section [need tag link].